Should the NHS cure disease – or prevent it?

 Even as a child, a friend of mine always wanted to be a doctor.
 She wanted to help people be healthy.
 But when she went to study medicine, she only heard the word ‘health’ mentioned three or four times in all her years of study.
 Lectures were all about disease.

 In her thirties she heard about Maharishi Ayurveda, a prevention-oriented natural healthcare system.
 She was fascinated by this system of healthcare that returns responsibility for our health back to us.
 In this system, the doctor’s primary job is to provide advice and guidance, including individual diagnoses, to enable the patient to keep themselves healthy.

-There are of course procedures and formulations to help with curing diseases but the primary job is to keep people healthy.
-Ayurveda speaks of 6 stages of a disease, right from an initial imbalance that can easily be corrected by a minor change in behaviour (I loved the example of a serious mathematician who was advised by the Ayurvedic physician to read comics, in order to balance his mind and emotions!) or nutrition, to stage five, where symptoms become apparent, and stage six, where the disease breaks out.
+There are of course procedures and formulations to help cure diseases but the primary job is keeping people healthy.
+Ayurveda speaks of 6 stages of a disease.
+The first is an imbalance that can easily be corrected by a minor change in behaviour or diet.
+I love the example of the serious mathematician who was advised by his Ayurvedic physician to read comics!
+This was to counterbalance his over-serious and focused approach which, over time, could lead to disease.

-She also found out that there is a diagnostic system known as ‘Nadi Vigyan’ in Ayurveda, in which all that is needed is a pulse diagnosis with three fingers, and this method can pick up even stage one imbalances.
-Using this method, the physician can diagnose early warning signs the body is giving out and provide the patient with advice on how to return to balance and good health.
-Think how much such a system could save the NHS!
+My friend also learned about a wonderful diagnostic system in Ayurveda known as ‘Nadi Vigyan’.
+This involves feeling the pulse with three fingers.
+The information obtained by this diagnostic method can be surprisingly wide-ranging!
+I have seen practitioners diagnose even tooth infections using this method.
+Also, ‘Nadi Vigyan’ can pick up stage one imbalances.
+The physician can diagnose early warning signs and provide the patient with advice on how to return to balance and good health.